solana-foundation/core-community-call/call-notes/Epoch Rewards.md

 **Jacob Creech**: All right, next question.

-I think it was Jeff, so go ahead, Jeffy, you should be able to unmute to ask your question.
+I think it was Jeff, so go ahead, Jeff, you should be able to unmute to ask your question.

 **Jeff** : Oh, sorry, my mistake.